brunofvincensi/brunofvincensi/README.md

 ### Hi there!
 I am Bruno

-- 🔭 I’m currently working on t-systems
+- 🔭 I’m currently working on Publica Tecnologia
-- 🌱 I’m currently learning Java and Data Base
+- 🌱 I’m currently learning more of Java and Angular

 <div align="center">